jamesheald/COIN/README.md

 ### Storing variables

-Online inference can be performed without storing in memory all variables inferred by the COIN model on all previous trials, and so to reduce memory requirements, variables are only stored as needed.
-To store variables inferred by the COIN model, add the names of the variables you want to store to the store property as strings.
+Online inference can be performed without storing in memory all past values of all variables inferred by the COIN model, and so to reduce memory requirements, past values of variables are only stored as needed.
+To store the entire trajectory of a specific variable from the first trial to the last, add the name of this variable to the store property as a string.
 For example, to store the Kalman gains and responsibilities:
 ```
 obj.store = {'k','cPost'};
 ```
-The store property must be set before running the model.
+This property must be set before running the model.
 The stored variables can be analysed after running the model.
 For example, the Kalman gain of the context with the highest responsibility can be computed for each particle on each trial:
 ```
 for trial = 1:numel(obj.x) % loop over trials
     for particle = 1:obj.P % loop over particles